 How to Know That Your Feline Friend Is Not Well

 Your cat is special to you, and you are probably special to your cat too – even if they can’t seem to say it.
 That’s the problem with our pets, they don’t have the same communication skills that we have.
-They can’t verbalise what they are thinking, so a lot of the work comes down to knowing how to handle them through guesswork.
+They can’t verbalise what they are thinking, so a lot of the work comes down to knowing how to handle them through guesswork. it is even more tricky if we have a sitter catsitting for them and they don’t know the cat very well.

 Even though they are pretty good at expressing their feelings through body language and other vocalization (meowing, purring, etc.) there are still many times when you wish they could just speak so you could know what they wanted.
 It could be that they are hungry and demand some food, but it could be harder to tell what they need, especially when they are sick.